Creating a new Manufacturing Order

 You can create a new Make to Stock Manufacturing Order either through the global "+" sign and selecting "+ Manufacturing order", selecting "Make in batch" for a Sales Order in the "Sell" screen, or using a quick-add button in the "Inventory" view in the "Stock" screen.

 1. Click on the global "+" sign and select "+ Make to stock".

 Creating a Make to Order Manufacturing Order

-You can create a new Make to Order Manufacturing Orders from the "Sell" screen.
+You can create a new Make to Order Manufacturing Order from the "Sell" screen.

 1. Navigate to the "Sell" screen.

 2. Click on a "Make to order" button in the Production column for a Sales Order.
 This will create Manufacturing Orders for all the products required by the Sales Order.
 Those MOs will be permanently linked to the Sales Order.

 You can also create Make to Order MOs for each Sales Order line separately by opening a Sales Order and clicking on "Make to order" for a specific Sales Order line.

 Each Manufacturing Order has a Production status, which can be manually changed by the user.
 Statuses trigger specific changes in the inventory and also help to monitor and manage production activities.
 Read more about Production statuses.